3 PPC Strategies to Out-Sell Your Home & Garden Competition

 After record-setting snow in Boston this winter, us locals could not be more joyful at some of the first signs of spring trickling in.
 Yes, we’ve still had a few snowfalls, and days with bone-shaking wind-chill, but those 60 degree days scattered in are finally giving us hope!
 We won’t die in this rumored snow apocalypse after all!

-With these subtle signs of spring, it got me thinking about the huge PPC opportunity for the home & garden industry.
+With these subtle signs of spring, it got me thinking about the huge PPC opportunity for the home improvement & garden industry.
 After all, with flowers blooming and sun shining, home owners are ready to tackle their beaten up lawns and bring their tulips back to life after being hit with blizzard upon blizzard.
 As you can see from the graph below, there’s an uptick in searches for gardening needs this time of year (think, spring cleaning needs, gardening goals, pool opening prep).

 To get a clearer sense of the strategy and challenges those within the industry face I spoke with several WordStream clients in the industry that work for companies with varying business models.
 Even with a variety of offerings I found some over-arching themes that home & garden marketers should take note of.